Editor’s Note: The following review of The Truth initially ran during MovieBabble’s coverage of the 2019 Denver Film Festival.

 Despite a director of Kore-eda’s talent, it may be hard adapting to a film of such a different and foreign stature.
 Precisely describing it, placing Kore-eda in the director’s seat of The Truth would be like transplanting a foreign organ into an organism.
 There’s a chance the film may not be the best fit for the director, and due to this misfit, it will descend into several issues.
 But there’s also a chance that the film may be the right fit for the director, and as such, will work and function cohesively.
 The Truth lies somewhere in between these two instances.

-When the film works, it acts as a sweet and charming study of the family dynamic and the relationships between members of a family.
+When the film works, it acts as a sweet and charming study of family dynamics.
 At the center of this particular drama is the regard of parent-child relationships, in particular, the uneasy mother-child relationship between Deneuve and Binoche that antagonistically mirrors the darling mother-child relationship between Binoche and her daughter.
-Essentially, parts of the film could be characterized as a familial battle of Deneuve vs Binoche.
+Essentially, parts of the film could be characterized as a familial battle of Deneuve vs. Binoche.
 The relationship between the mother and daughter feel so strained due to unforgiven past conflict, disagreement and blame lingering in the background of their connection, feeling as though the two are enabling each other into trying to receive the upper hand over each other, as they bring out the issues over which they remain to be divided on.

 Their troubled relationship is astutely brought to life by the talents of Deneuve and Binoche who bring a sense of tangibility to the conflict between the two characters, with performances that feel vivid with regret and disgust, yet are grounded in the associated love they have for each other as mother and child.
 Binoche feels a sense of lament over her mother, due to her disassociated act, and lack of presence and care when she was young.
 This feeling of sorrow over her mother’s lack of care for those around her is carried over into a question posed by Binoche to her mom on a film set, regarding her self-absorption and the vanity of her actions: “Do you love yourself or do you love film?” — as such putting into question Deneuve’s self-admiration that often overtook her role as a parent to Binoche.